 Even The Best Business Idea Needs Some Tweaking From Time To Time.
 That’s particularly true when a business is just starting out.
 It’s common to focus your efforts one way only; to suddenly shift in another direction.

-, you may start out selling your product to consumers; Only to Realize that B2B is a Bigger Opportunity.
+For instance, you may start out selling your product to consumers; Only to Realize that B2B is a Bigger Opportunity.

 Or one service may not take off with your clients; forcing you to offer another one.
 Being Flexible, Nimble and Willing To Change; Are Key Attributes for Successful Business People.